Art & Music Class Descriptions

 Topics in this Series: Imitate the Impressionists (Quarter 1); Destination Art (Quarter 2); Multi-Media Masters (Quarter 3); Native American Art (Quarter 4).
 Supply Fee: There is a supply fee of $25.00, payable to the instructor on the first day of class which covers consumable class materials such a specialty papers, watercolor pencils, and paints.

-Junior Art Studio: Multi-Media Masters (WED 12PM)
+Junior Art Studio: Native American Art (WED 12PM)

-Quarter 3: Starts on January 15, 2025
+Quarter 4: Starts on March 26, 2025

 Class Time: 12:00 pm Duration: 55 min